dbos-inc/dbos-transact-py/README.md

 DBOS manages the execution of your tasks: it guarantees that tasks complete, and that their callers get their results without needing to resubmit them, even if your application is interrupted.

 Queues also provide flow control, so you can limit the concurrency of your tasks on a per-queue or per-process basis.
-You can also set timeouts for tasks, rate limit how often queued tasks are executed, deduplicate tasks, or prioritize critical tasks.
+You can also set timeouts for tasks, rate limit how often queued tasks are executed, deduplicate tasks, or prioritize tasks.

 You can add queues to your workflows in just a couple lines of code.
 They don't require a separate queueing service or message broker&mdash;just Postgres.